Bringing Everything Together

 Ogni mattina, andava sulla spiaggia per vedere il sole.

-โ†’ Every morning, he went to the beach to see the sun.
+โ†’ Every morning, he went to the beach to watch the sun.

 Un giorno, mentre camminava, ha trovato qualcosa nella sabbia.

-โ†’ One day, while walking, he found something in the sand.
+โ†’ One day, while he was walking, he found something in the sand.

 Era una bottiglia con un messaggio dentro!